Short Media

 Saeed Shaik

 Skilled in Ecommerce Strategy, TikTok Ads, Search Engine Marketing (SEM), Facebook Ads, Social Media Marketing and DoubleClick.
-A strategic leader who built high performance teams grounds up generating multi-million dollar revenue streams in several startups.
+A strategic leader who built high-performing ecommerce teams generating multi-million dollar revenue streams in startups.